camccaffrey/smoothed-poisson-rainfall/README.md

 ### Overview

 In this project, I fit smoothed Poisson models to hourly rainfall data from two California weather stations.
-The models apply regularization penalties to smooth the estimates over time and improve robustness in the presence of missing data.
+The models apply regularization penalties to smooth the estimates over time and improve stability in the presence of missing or irregular data.

 **Goals**: